ZaGrace/Arduino-Fan-Control-with-LEDs-and-Potentiometer/README.md

 This project demonstrates the control of a fan using Arduino and provides visual feedback with LEDs for different speed ranges.
 While functional, improvements in power management are suggested for better performance.

+Note: The Diode may not be necessary and as such was not added to the fzz or png's.
+You made add it for added security.

 ---

 ## License